ansarifaisal12/FinAI/README.md

 # Financial Report Generator AI Agent

 An agentic AI system that generates comprehensive financial reports and insights based on user queries.
-The application uses Groq's Llama-3 models for AI reasoning, LangChain for orchestration, Chart.js for visualizations, and FastAPI for the backend.
+The application uses Groq's DeepSeek models for AI reasoning, LangChain for orchestration, Chart.js for visualizations, and FastAPI for the backend.

 ## Features